bamorim/unique_oban_issue/README.md

 # UniqueObanIssue

+This repo reproduces a race condition issue caused by the way Oban handles the advisory lock "locked" state when inserting unique jobs.

+## Running

 To start your Phoenix server:
+  * Start postgres with `docker-compose up -d`
   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`